All Products

 1. Deploy the Dify environment

-To complete operations such as installing the ack-dify component and enabling public network access for the Dify service, useone-click deployment for a Dify environment.
+To install the ack-dify component and enable public network access for the Dify service, use one-click deployment for a Dify environment.

 Note

 This guide uses public network access for demonstration purposes.
-For production environments, we recommend enabling Resource Access Management (RAM) to ensure the security of your application data.
+For production environments, enable Resource Access Management (RAM) to protect your application data.

-If you are new to ACK clusters, click One-click deployment to create the necessary runtime environment for the Dify service.
-This solution uses the ack-dify application template from the ACK App Marketplace to quickly deploy a Dify application with Helm, meeting development and testing needs.
+If you are new to ACK clusters, click One-click deployment to create the necessary runtime environment.
+This solution uses the ack-dify application template from the ACK App Marketplace to deploy a Dify application with Helm, meeting development and testing needs.

 Important

-Before using one-click deployment, ensure you have activated and authorized the Container Service for Kubernetes (ACK) cluster.
+Before using one-click deployment, activate and authorize the Container Service for Kubernetes (ACK) cluster.
 For details, see Quick creation of an ACK managed cluster.

 1. Click One-click deployment.
-In the Resource Orchestration Service (ROS) bar at the top of the screen, select your region, for example, China (Hangzhou).
-Then, configure essential information such as the cluster's Zone, Instance Type, and Instance Password, and check the Security Confirmation box.
-You can keep the default settings for other options.
-After configuration, click Create.
+In the Resource Orchestration Service (ROS) bar at the top, select your region (for example, China (Hangzhou)).
+Configure the cluster Zone, Instance Type, and Instance Password, and check the Security Confirmation box.
+Keep the default settings for other options, then click Create.

-2. Cluster creation requires significant resources and takes about 10 minutes.
+2. Cluster creation takes about 10 minutes.
 After the cluster is created, log on to Container Service console > Clusters.
-Click the name of the target cluster to enter its details page.
-Choose Workloads > Pods, set the namespace to dify-system, and verify that the ack-dify component resources are installed correctly in the target cluster.
+Click the target cluster name, go to Workloads > Pods, set the namespace to dify-system, and verify that the ack-dify component resources are installed correctly.

-3. (Optional) If you find a Pod in the Pending state, it may be due to a missing PVC dependency for ack-dify in an existing cluster.
+3. (Optional) If a Pod is in the Pending state, it may be missing a PVC dependency.
 Create a default CNFS file system and a corresponding NAS StorageClass for the cluster.
 For details, see Manage NAS file systems using CNFS (recommended).
-For more information on troubleshooting Pod anomalies, see Troubleshoot pod exceptions.
+For troubleshooting Pod anomalies, see Troubleshoot pod exceptions.

 Once the ack-dify component is installed, proceed to the next step.